-The results from the Havre Des Pas filter analysed by TES Bretby Ltd are summarised below.
+The results from the first and second Havre Des Pas filters analysed by TES Bretby Ltd are summarised below.
 The examination procedure (ie Scanning Electron Microscopy and Energy Dispersive X Ray analysis) is based on the assessment of approximately 40 individual particles selected at random.
 The estimated percentage is based on a comparison of the relative number of particles counted in each category.
 (See Appendix 5 for the test reports and scanning electron micrographs).

-N.B: Care must be taken interpreting the results, as only a very small number of particles were analysed.
-Unfortunately, the costs are prohibitive for greater in depth analysis.
+Note: Care must be taken interpreting theses results as only a very small number of particles ie 40 were analysed.
+Unfortunately the costs are prohibitive for greater in depth analysis.